kevinfiol/steam-service/README.md

 Main Instance here: [https://steam-serv.herokuapp.com/](https://steam-serv.herokuapp.com/)

-The application expects a configuration file called `Config.php` that should be placed in `app/Config.php`.
+The application expects a configuration file called `config.php` that should be placed in the root project directory.
 This config file should return a simple associative array including:

 * `STEAM_API` -> your Steam Web API key
 * `HERO_PATH` -> the path to heroes.json
-* `LOGS_PATH` -> your Monolog logfile path
+* `LOG_PATH`  -> your Monolog logfile path

 Here is a sample Config file: